What documents can be used to prove your income?

 • War Widow's and/or Widower's Pensions (also known as Bereavement Allowance).

-• your most recent bank statement showing your pension – please only send this if you can't provide a pension statement, and highlight the pension or detail the payments in a covering letter.
+• your most recent bank statement showing your pension – only send this if you can't provide a pension statement, and highlight the pension or detail the payments in a covering letter.

 Unfortunately, we can't accept joint account statements because we can't always tell exactly who the payment is for.